 Disclosure of external financial interests (complete within 30 days of faculty appointment)

 Glossary of research terms

-Got news?
-(How to contact SOM Public Relations)
+Spread the word about your research (how to contact SOM Public Relations)

 - Your Department or Center research administrator will be your primary contact for facilities (space/access/renovations), human resources issues (payroll and benefits), proposal development and routing, financial tracking project budgets, computer access, etc., and will act as a liaison with School of Medicine and UVA research administrative offices.
 For a more detailed discussion of these issues, go here.

 - Office of Grants and Contracts (Davis 5293; x4-8426) will help transfer current research awards or pending proposals to UVA.
 (Read their procedure to transfer NIH/PHS awards between institutions.)
 The office conducts institutional review and approval, and submits proposals to sponsors.
 Don't let intellectual property issues get in the way of your research program at UVA!
 If you intend to bring proprietary research materials requiring a Materials Transfer Agreement (MTA) with your current institution or materials that you previously had obtained under MTA, inform Grants and Contracts immediately, to initiate the negotiation process.
 Similarly, certain grants and contracts include provisions governing ownership and transfer of intellectual property: make sure that this information is transmitted to Grants and Contracts.